 You should book a 2 hour timeslot for the meeting, but some meetings will take less time than this.
-When you are scheduling your meeting, it can be useful to first ask committee members for their general availability in specific weeks and then to ask them to fill in a doodle/when2meet poll for specific times.
+When you are scheduling your meeting, it can be useful to first ask committee members for their general availability in specific weeks and then, once narrowed to 1-2 week range, to ask them to fill in a doodle/when2meet poll for specific times.
+Note that polls with excessive time options are a hassle, so aim to keep them short.
 If a committee member has not answered within 3-4 days, ask your supervisor if you may send them a reminder email with the link; if you pass them in the hall or lunchroom, don't be shy to ask them with an in-person reminder.